 The two halfbacks from the winning teams were proud Player of the Final recipients of the two club rugby deciders on Petone Recreation Ground‘s number one ground recently.

-Oriental-Rongotai Women’s halfback Reijeli Uluinayau was the Player of the Final of the Women’s Division 1 Tia Paasi Memorial Trophy, helping her side to a 43-10 win over Northern United.
+Oriental-Rongotai Women’s halfback Rejieli Uluinayau was the Player of the Final of the Women’s Division 1 Tia Paasi Memorial Trophy, helping her side to a 43-10 win over Northern United.

 Woodmass was part of Northern United’s 25-16 win over Wainuiomata in the Premier men’s Jubilee Cup final that followed, kicking two second half penalties that helped take the game away from Wainuiomata.

 Both praised their team’s efforts.

 “That final, I felt was a reflection our whole season" said Woodmass.

 “Wainuiomata came out fighting in the first 20 minutes or so and just the fight that our boys showed playing into the wind in that first half was awesome.
 The team banded together as one.”

 “It was a surprise that we won by so much on the scoreboard, but the girls worked hard throughout the season and that was our goal to win the title so we really happy with how it panned out," said Uluinayau.

 Uluinayau, who started playing club rugby for Ories several years ago while still at school at Wellington East Girls’ College and also played with Tia Paasi whom the trophy is named after, said her team’s rivalry with Norths this year was as close as ever.

 “We played them three times heading into the final.
 We won a hard game at Westpac Stadium, then we won by just one point and then we lost by heaps in the third game.
 But it was good to see the girls all come back together for the final and we clicked on the day.”